Organic field-effect transistor

-History of OFETs
+History

 The concept of a field-effect transistor (FET) was first proposed by Julius Edgar Lilienfeld, who received a patent for his idea in 1930.
 He proposed that a field-effect transistor behaves as a capacitor with a conducting channel between a source and a drain electrode.
 Applied voltage on the gate electrode controls the amount of charge carriers flowing through the system.

 The first insulated-gate field-effect transistor was designed and prepared by Mohamed Atalla and Dawon Kahng at Bell Labs using a metal–oxide–semiconductor: the MOSFET (metal–oxide–semiconductor field-effect transistor).
 It was invented in 1959, and presented in 1960.
 Also known as the MOS transistor, the MOSFET is the most widely manufactured device in the world.
 The concept of a thin-film transistor (TFT) was first proposed by John Wallmark who in 1957 filed a patent for a thin film MOSFET in which germanium monoxide was used as a gate dielectric.
 Thin-film transistor was developed in 1962 by Paul K. Weimer who implemented Wallmark's ideas.
 The TFT is a special type of MOSFET.

 Rising costs of materials and manufacturing, as well as public interest in more environmentally friendly electronics materials, have supported development of organic based electronics in more recent years.
 In 1986, Mitsubishi Electric researchers H. Koezuka, A. Tsumura and Tsuneya Ando reported the first organic field-effect transistor, based on a polymer of thiophene molecules.
 The thiophene polymer is a type of conjugated polymer that is able to conduct charge, eliminating the need to use expensive metal oxide semiconductors.
 Additionally, other conjugated polymers have been shown to have semiconducting properties.
 OFET design has also improved in the past few decades.
 Many OFETs are now designed based on the thin-film transistor (TFT) model, which allows the devices to use less conductive materials in their design.
 Improvement on these models in the past few years have been made to field-effect mobility and on–off current ratios.